Giants vs. Nationals Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Anthony DeSclafani (3-1) will take to the mound for the Giants and make his seventh start of the season.
+- The Giants will send Logan Webb (2-5) to the mound for his eighth start this season.

-- DeSclafani has six starts in a row of five innings or more.
+- Webb has seven starts in a row of five innings or more.

 |Opponent